What is ubuntu?

-Ubuntu is a Debian-based Linux distribution made up primarily of free and open-source software.
+Ubuntu is a Debian-based Linux distribution primarily of free and open-source software.
 The three official editions of Ubuntu are Desktop, Server, and Core for robotics and Internet of Things gadgets.
-You can use a virtual machine or the PC alone to execute any of the editions.
+You can use a virtual machine or the PC alone to execute editions.
 With support for OpenStack, Ubuntu is a well-liked operating system for cloud computing.
 Since version 17.10, GNOME has been the default desktop in Ubuntu.

 Features of Ubuntu

-The main tool and any other APT-based package management tool can still access and install a large number of additional software packages that are no longer installed by default, including Evolution, GIMP, Pidgin, and Synaptic.
-Additionally, there exist cross-distribution snap packages and flatpaks that allow the installation of software, including certain Microsoft products, on the majority of the major Linux operating systems (such as any currently supported Ubuntu version.
+The primary tool and any other APT-based package management tool can still access and install a large number of additional software packages that are no longer installed by default, including Evolution, GIMP, Pidgin, and Synaptic.
+Additionally, cross-distribution snap packages and flatpacks allow the installation of software, including certain Microsoft products, on most of the major Linux operating systems (such as any currently supported Ubuntu version)).

 Uses of Ubuntu:-

-Ubuntu is a Linux distribution that is open source and based on Debian.
-Ubuntu, which is supported by Canonical Ltd., is regarded as a decent distribution for novices.
+Ubuntu is a Linux distribution that is open-source and based on Debian.
+Ubuntu, which Canonical Ltd. supports, is a decent distribution for novices.
 Although it may be used on servers, the operating system was designed primarily for personal computers (PCs).

 Free of charge.
-Ubuntu is available for free download and just takes a short amount of time to install.
+Ubuntu is available for free download and takes a short time to install.

 Privacy.
 Ubuntu offers a more secure and private solution when compared to Windows.